 We understand several law firms have, among other things, issued press releases to the effect that they are investigating us, including whether the fiduciaries of our 401(k) plan breached their fiduciary duties regarding the plan's investment in or holding of our common stock or whether we breached other legal or fiduciary obligations to our shareholders.
 We intend to defend vigorously any proceedings that may result from these investigations.
 With limited exceptions, our bylaws provide that our officers and 401(k) plan fiduciaries are entitled to indemnification from us for claims against them.

-We have made substantial progress in reaching an agreement with Countrywide to settle the dispute we have regarding rescissions.
 Since December 2009, we have been involved in legal proceedings with Countrywide in which Countrywide alleged that MGIC denied valid mortgage insurance claims.
 (In our SEC reports, we refer to rescissions of insurance and denials of claims collectively as "rescissions" and variations of that term.)
 In addition to the claim amounts it alleged MGIC had improperly denied, Countrywide contended it was entitled to other damages of almost \$700 million as well as exemplary damages.
 We sought a determination in those proceedings that we were entitled to rescind coverage on the applicable loans.
-From January 1, 2008 through December 31, 2012, rescissions of coverage on Countrywide-related loans mitigated our paid losses on the order of \$445 million.
+From January 1, 2008 through March 31, 2013, rescissions of coverage on Countrywide-related loans mitigated our paid losses on the order of \$445 million.
 This amount is the amount we estimate we would have paid had the coverage not been rescinded.
 In addition, in connection with mediation we were holding with Countrywide, we voluntarily suspended rescissions related to loans that we believed could be covered by a settlement.
-As of December 31, 2012, coverage on approximately 2,150 loans, representing total potential claim payments of approximately \$160 million, that we had determined was rescindable was affected by our decision to suspend such rescissions.
-While there can be no assurance that we will actually enter into a settlement agreement with Countrywide, we have determined that a settlement with Countrywide is probable.
+As of March 31, 2013, coverage on approximately 2,300 loans, representing total potential claim payments of approximately \$170 million, that we had determined was rescindable, was affected by our decision to suspend such rescissions.